 Directions to the Start/Finish

-Our venue has moved to the Napa County Fairgrounds at 1435 N. Oak St. in Calistoga.
+Our venue is at the Napa County Fairgrounds at 1435 N. Oak St. in Calistoga.
 The post-ride festivities will be held inside a climate controlled building, with outside seating available.

 FROM I-80 WESTBOUND: